 90-minute speedboat from Phuket to two islands: Ko Phi Phi Leh (Maya Bay, visitor-controlled) and Ko Phi Phi Don (the populated island).
 Maya Bay reopened 2022 with a 30-minute maximum stay per group and no anchoring.
 Best September-November.
 Massively overcrowded December-February.

 Maya Bay closed in 2018 because the coral underneath it was dying from the weight of 4,000 daily visitors.
-When it reopened in 2022 with a 30-minute maximum visit per group and a no-anchoring rule, something changed: the water around the bay went back to green.
-I was there in October 2024 when the visibility was about 8 meters and the sand had recovered.
+When it reopened in 2022 with a 30 minute maximum visit per group and a no-anchoring rule, something changed.
+The water around the bay went back to green.
+By October 2024 the visibility was back to about 8 meters and the sand had recovered.
 The restriction works.
-Know that the 30-minute cap means you won’t linger, which is the point. (verified by SHA Thailand editorial, May 2026)
+Know that the 30 minute cap means you won’t linger, which is the point.

-The day trip from Phuket runs about 90 minutes each way by speedboat, costing ฿1,500-2,500 roundtrip depending on the operator and the itinerary.
+The day trip from Phuket runs about 90 minutes each way by speedboat, costing $43-71 roundtrip depending on the operator and the itinerary.
 The best time to go is September to November, when crowds are thinner and the water is calmer for snorkeling.
-December to February is peak season and Ko Phi Phi Don, the main inhabited island, fills beyond capacity: the viewpoint path is shoulder-to-shoulder, the bars are loud, and you spend half the day navigating other people’s itineraries.
-If you go in high season, book a tour that targets Phi Phi Leh (the uninhabited island with Maya Bay) separately from Don.
-The difference between a focused Phi Phi Leh kayaking tour and a standard party-island day trip is about ฿500 and about four hours of your sanity.
+December to February is peak season and Ko Phi Phi Don, the main inhabited island, fills beyond capacity.
+The viewpoint path goes shoulder to shoulder, the bars are loud, and you spend half the day navigating other people’s itineraries.
+If you go in high season, book a tour that targets Phi Phi Leh, the uninhabited island with Maya Bay, separately from Don.
+The difference between a focused Phi Phi Leh kayaking tour and a standard party-island day trip is about $14 and about four hours of your sanity.
 You can check ferry and boat options across Thailand to compare routes and operators.

 5. Phang Nga Bay / James Bond Island (อ่าวพังงา)